-Increase the Small Transit Intensive Cities (STIC) set-aside from 2 percent to 3 percent.
-Strike 49 U.S.C.§ 5336(h)(3) and insert: "(3) of amounts not apportioned under paragraphs (1) and (2), 3.0 percent shall be apportioned to urbanized areas with populations of less than 200,000 in accordance with subsection (i);"
+- Increase the Small Transit Intensive Cities (STIC) set-aside from two percent to three percent.
+Strike 49 U.S.C.§ 5336(h)(3) and insert: - "(3) of amounts not apportioned under paragraphs (1) and (2), 3.0 percent shall be apportioned to urbanized areas with populations of less than 200,000 in accordance with subsection (i);"

-Capital Investment Grants Program (§ 5309)
+Capital Investment Grants (§ 5309)

 APTA strongly supports the CIG program.
-Beginning with enactment of the Transportation Equity Act for the 21st Century (TEA 21) in 1998, both Congress and FTA have repeatedly layered additional requirements on the CIG program, which has resulted in a bureaucratic maze.
-Congress must continue to reject any policies that would cut, delay, or make this vital program more burdensome.
+Beginning with enactment of the Transportation Equity Act for the 21st Century (TEA 21) in 1998, both Congress and FTA have repeatedly layered additional requirements on the CIG program, resulting in a bureaucratic maze.
+Congress must continue to reject policies that would cut, delay, or make this vital program more burdensome.
 We urge Congress to adopt provisions that will strengthen the CIG program and ensure that beneficial projects across the country are delivered in a timely manner.

-- Establish a fixed Federal share for New Start, Core Capacity, and Small Start projects.
-The fixed Federal shares shall be: - i.
+- Establish a fixed federal CIG share for New Start, Core Capacity, and Small Start projects.
+The fixed federal CIG shares shall be: - i.
 New Starts: 60 percent or, for New Start projects with significant total project costs, a lesser percentage; - ii.
 Core Capacity: 80 percent or, for Core Capacity projects with significant total project costs, a lesser percentage; and - iii.
-Small Starts: 80 percent. - Increase the federal share and estimated net capital costs for Small Start Projects by \$100 million.
-In § 5309(a)(7)(A), strike "\$100,000,000" and insert "\$200,000,000"; and in subparagraph (B), strike "\$300,000,000" and insert "\$400,000,000". - Clarify that Core Capacity projects that expand or modify existing station facilities are increasing capacity and extend the time period for projects to be at or over capacity from five years to 10 years.
-Strike clause three of § 5309(e)(2)(A), and insert "(iii) will increase capacity of an existing fixed guideway system, corridor, or station at least 10 percent and is (I) at or over capacity; or (II) projected to be at or over capacity within the next 10 years;". - Extend the deadline to complete Project Development activities for New Starts and Core Capacity projects from 2 to 3 years.
-In § 5309(d)(1)(C)(i) and in § 5309(e)(1)(C)(i), strike "2" and insert "3". - Strike the requirement for New Start and Core Capacity project sponsors to complete a Before and After Study and replace with a Government Accountability Office study.
-Strike § 5309(k)(2)(E). - Expand the use of warrants, where a project can pre-qualify for a satisfactory rating on particular requirements if certain conditions are met.
+Small Starts: 80 percent. - Increase the maximum federal and total estimated net capital costs for Small Start projects by \$100 million.

+In 49 U.S.C. § 5309(a)(7)(A), strike "\$100,000,000" and insert "\$200,000,000"; and in subparagraph (B), strike "\$300,000,000" and insert "\$400,000,000".

+• Extend the time period for Core Capacity projects to be at or over capacity from five years to 10 years and clarify that projects that expand or modify existing station facilities are increasing capacity.

+Strike clause (iii) of 49 U.S.C. § 5309(e)(2)(A), and insert:

+- "(iii) will increase capacity of an existing fixed guideway system, corridor, or station at least 10 percent and is (I) at or over capacity; or (II) projected to be at or over capacity within the next 10 years;". - Extend the deadline to complete Project Development activities for New Start and Core Capacity projects from two to three years.

+In 49 U.S.C. § 5309(d)(1)(C)(i) and in § 5309(e)(1)(C)(i), strike "2" and insert "3".

+• Strike the requirement for New Start and Core Capacity project sponsors to complete a Before and After Study and require the Government Accountability Office to provide Congress a biannual report that analyzes the impacts of New Start and Core Capacity projects on public transportation services and ridership.

+Strike 49 U.S.C. § 5309(k)(2)(E).

+• Expand the use of warrants, where a project can pre-qualify for a satisfactory rating on particular requirements if certain conditions are met.
 Current FTA policy guidance does not allow warrants for projects with a capital cost greater than \$500 million.

-Strike § 5309(g)(3)(D).
-In § 5309(g)(3)(C), strike "; and" and insert "." - Require FTA to conduct the Risk Assessment during the Engineering phase of New Start and Core Capacity projects, which will restore the Risk Assessment to the review required prior to FTA's recent changes in Risk Assessment policy.
+Strike 49 U.SC. § 5309(g)(3)(D).
+In 49 U.S.C. § 5309(g)(3)(C), strike "; and" and insert "."